matthias-reis/carda-gatsby/content/articles/2023/11/briqueville-IIII-en.md

 subTitle: Dark Doom Sounds from the Underworld
 seoTitle: Post-Metal Review – Briqueville – "IIII"
 description: 'The new Briqueville album, "IIII", is out!
 Check it out here, and take advantage of their mystery and gloom!'
 excerpt: 'With their new album, "IIII", Briqueville delivered nothing less than the soundtrack of the year.
-The five pieces are of heavy darkness and beauty.
+The five pieces are of heavy darkness and bittersweet beauty.
 Listen right here now and maybe find out some of the band‘s secrets.'
 image: https://storage.googleapis.com/cardamonchai-media/2023-11-27/briqueville-iiii-png-imagine-181818_494949_1024_768/640.webp
 copyright: 'Briqueville'
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-11-27/briqueville-iiii-og-png-imagine-181818_383839_1200_628/640.webp